Ragusa

 Surrounding it is the rural part characterized by the presence of endless plots of dry-stone walls that accompany man along endless walks among golden fields, carob trees and centuries-old olive trees, all accompanied by the sound of the bells of the Modicana cows that hide fearfully behind the dry-stone walls that perimeter the farms.
 A vast archaeological heritage enriches the entire municipal area.
 Prominent are the late antique hypogea of Trabacche, Cisternazzi and Celone; the archaeological park of Kamarina, the latter an important colony of Magna Graecia with its artifacts kept at the intent of the Hyblean archaeological museum.

-Nature and Sea
+Nature and the sea

 To the south, a few kilometers from the center, is Marina di Ragusa, a seaside hamlet beloved by Ragusans and tourists alike.
 The seaside village has been confirmed Blue Flag for years, is very welcoming, has large sandy beaches, a well-maintained waterfront full of services, and a well-equipped marina.
 Nestled in the Hyblaean countryside is the Castello di Donnafugata, the historic home of Baron Vincenzo Arezzo’s family of the Donnafugata fiefdom, and today it also houses the MU.DE.CO. costume museum, one of the largest, richest and most sought-after collections of antique clothing and accessories.